Diocese of Charlotte: 1900 to 1950

-In 1888, Leo XIII appointed Haid to replace Northrup as apostolic vicar of North Carolina, while allow Haid to remain as abbot of Belmont.
+Haid in 1903 established St. Michael's, the first parish in Gastonia.
+St. Lawrence Parish was erected in Asheville in 1905.The Sisters of Mercy of North Carolina in 1906 opened Mercy Hospital, and Mercy School of Nursing.
+Today, Mercy Hospital is Atrium Health Mercy.

 In 1910, Pope Pius X designated Belmont Abbey as a territorial abbey, giving it control of eight counties from the Vicariate Apostolic of North Carolina to Belmont Abbey.
 Haid now led two different Catholic jurisdictions in North Carolina.
 Haid died in 1924.

-Diocese of Raleigh

 On December 12, 1924, Pope Pius XI elevated the Apostolic Vicariate of North Carolina into the Diocese of Raleigh, making it the first Catholic diocese in North Carolina.
 The pope appointed Monsignor William Hafey of Baltimore as its first bishop.
 In 1937, Pius XI named Hafey as coadjutor bishop of the Diocese of Scranton.
 To replace Hafey as bishop of Raleigh, the pope appointed Monsignor Eugene J. McGuinness from the Archdiocese of Philadelphia that same year.
 In 1944, Pope Pius XII transferred seven counties from Belmont Abbey to the Diocese of Raleigh.
 Later in 1944, Pius XII named McGuiness as bishop of the Diocese of Oklahoma City.

 Pius XII appointed Vincent Waters from the Diocese of Richmond as the new bishop of Raleigh in 1944.
 Waters was accused by some of the diocesan clergy of holding on to idle church property worth millions of dollars while some parishes were in debt.
 He also denied requests for the creation of a priests' senate; 20% of his priests sent a request to the Vatican asking for Waters' removal.